tsunami416604/azure-docs.hu-hu/articles/cognitive-services/bing-visual-search/quickstarts/csharp.md

             }
     ```

-4. A rendszerkép a bináris adatok metódus létrehozása:
+4. Create a method to get the binary data of the image:

     ```csharp
     static byte[] GetImageBinary(string path)